Early Life and Education of Carrie Underwood: A Complete Timeline

 January 10, 2012: Rescue of Abandoned Dog

-On January 10, 2012, it was reported that Carrie Underwood rescued an abandoned dog along a highway.
+On January 10, 2012, it was reported that Carrie Underwood rescued an abandoned dog along a highway, which she had previously blogged about on her official fan-site.

 July 2012: Public Support for Same-Sex Marriage

-In July 2012, Carrie Underwood publicly supported same-sex marriage, mentioning that her church, GracePointe Church in Nashville, was gay-friendly.
-She emphasized the importance of the right to love publicly and not judging others.
+In July 2012, Carrie Underwood publicly supported same-sex marriage, emphasizing that her evangelical church, GracePointe Church in Nashville, was gay-friendly.
+She expressed her belief that everyone should have the right to love and marry the people they want to love.

-In 2012, Carrie Underwood and Mike Fisher bought a cottage outside of Nashville for weekend getaways.
+In 2012, Carrie Underwood and Mike Fisher bought a cottage outside of Nashville, which they used for weekend getaways.
+Oprah Winfrey toured the cottage and interviewed the couple there for an episode of Oprah's Next Chapter.

-In 2012, Carrie Underwood donated $1 from every ticket sold on the North American leg of the Blown Away Tour to the Canadian and American Red Cross.
+In 2012, Carrie Underwood donated $1 from every ticket sold on the North American leg of her Blown Away Tour to the Canadian and American Red Cross.

-2014: Underwood Discusses Freddie Mercury as an Influence
+2014: Underwood speaks on Freddie Mercury as an influence

 February 27, 2015: Birth of First Son